talha-sa/LeukoDash/README.md

 ---

-**LeukoDash** is a no-code bioinformatics web dashboard that empowers researchers and clinicians to perform end-to-end leukemia gene expression analysis — from raw data to survival curves and ML-based cancer classification — all through an intuitive visual interface.
+**LeukoDash** is a no-code bioinformatics web dashboard for end-to-end leukemia gene expression analysis — from raw data to survival curves, pathway enrichment, and ML-based cancer classification — all through an intuitive visual interface.

 </div>